confio/tgrade-contracts/contracts/tgrade-dso/README.md

 ### Escrow Increased

 If the escrow is increased, many Voters may no longer have the minimum escrow.
-We handle this with a grace period to allow them to top-up before enforcing the new escrow.
+We handle this in batches of ones with a grace period to allow them to top-up before enforcing the new escrow.
 Rather than add more states to capture *Voters* or *Pending, Paid Voters* who have paid the old escrow but not the new one, we will model it by a delay on the escrow.